gadhepatil7/icustomer_test/readme.md

 ## Task 2: Data Pipeline with Apache Airflow

-Created an Airflow DAG to automate these modules as Python operators.
+An Airflow DAG has been created to automate these steps using Python operators.

 ## Task 3: Data Storage and Retrieval

 The SQLite database has been created and shared.
-In `pub_db`, all required tables as per instructions are stored.
+The `pub_db` database contains all the tables as per the requirements.
 ```

-This version provides a clearer structure and more detailed descriptions of each step.